UzL-ITS/pethmr.github.io/workpackages.md

 ## Work package 1: Requirements analysis, research and selection of AI methods, evaluation criteria

-The work package analyzes the requirements for the penetration testing system APeT and the smart honeypot SHoP to be developed and derives evaluation criteria for the developed solutions.
+The work package analyzes the requirements for the penetration testing system APeT and the smart honeypot SHoP and derives evaluation criteria for the developed solutions.
 With the requirements identified, taking into account the rapidly changing state of the art, the AI approaches to be used for both systems are designed, e.g., simulation of adversarial agents in